Mushymato/HaveMoreKids/docs/002-extensions-triggers_actions.md

   - 2: Crawler (crawling around the house)
   - 3: Toddler (running around the house)
   - 4: Child NPC (Toddler + roaming NPC)

+## Action: mushymato.HaveMoreKids_DoveChild \<kidId\>

+Action that removes ('doves') a specific child, just like if you used the Dark Shrine of Selfishness.

+You **can** use this on adopt from NPC kids, but it will only remove the Child version, not the NPC themselves.

+- `kidId|childIndex`: This argument is either a unique kid id, or a index for child in order of birth in the format of `#N`, e.g. `#0` for the first born child.